Saint Fatima School

 St Fatima School is a school in Nasr City, Cairo, Egypt.
-Established in 1982, the school serves students in preschool through secondary stages of education.
-It's mostly known for its IGCSE (British) division,].
+Established in 1982, the school serves students in across their entire childhood education.

 Curriculum

 The curriculum students follow is dependent on which division of the school they choose to attend.
 The Language Division follows the Egyptian National Curriculum; the British Division, the British curriculum; and the American Division, the American curriculum.